Best Screen Protector for Tesla Model 3

 Will a screen protector affect touch sensitivity?

-How do I prevent bubbles during installation?
+How do I remove air bubbles after installation?

 Final Verdict